Tasha Oswald, PhD

 Licensed Psychologist (#30423)

 Dr. Tasha Oswald is a passionate autism therapist, researcher, and advocate.
 That’s why she founded Open Doors Therapy in Palo Alto, CA. Tasha has over 15 years of experience working with neurodiverse individuals and their families.
+She has Level 2 IFS Training.
 She graduated with a Ph.D. in Psychology from the University of Oregon.
 Then, she went on to work at the UC Davis MIND Institute, a world-renowned research and treatment center for neurodevelopmental disabilities for 5 years.
 Tasha has specialized training in developmental and clinical psychology, as well as cognitive neuroscience.

 As an autism therapist and respected autism expert, Tasha works with teens and adults who are neurodiverse with autism traits or a diagnosis.
 She finds it an honor and a joy to play a role in helping them gain skills, confidence, and inspiration to move forward in their adult life.
 Tasha truly enjoys getting to know her clients as individuals.
 And, she deeply values their uniqueness and all that they bring to this world!